 We compete for talent in competitive labor environments.
-In order to attract and retain critical leadership, we strive to provide a comprehensive and competitive total compensation package.
-We utilize the resources of an independent compensation consultant to aid in establishing our programs and to monitor how they compare with the marketplace.
+To attract and retain critical leadership, we strive to provide a comprehensive and competitive total compensation package.
+We utilize the resources of an independent compensation consultant to aid in establishing and reviewing our programs and to monitor how they compare with the marketplace.
 The Compensation Committee has retained Willis Towers Watson, a leading global executive compensation consultant, to advise the Compensation Committee on market trends relative to executive compensation, to provide market data as requested, and to share views on issues being discussed by the Compensation Committee.

-The Compensation Committee has sole authority to approve the independent compensation consultant's fees and terms of engagement on executive compensation matters.
-The Compensation Committee reviews its relationship with Willis Towers Watson annually to ensure its independence on executive compensation matters, taking into account the independence analysis and recommendation of the Governance Committee.
-In making its recommendation, the Governance Committee reviews the independence of Willis Towers Watson and the individual representatives of Willis Towers Watson who serve as the Compensation Committee's advisors, considering the following specific factors: (i) other services provided to us by Willis Towers Watson; (ii) fees paid by us to Willis Towers Watson as a percentage of Willis Towers Watson's total revenue; (iii) policies and procedures maintained by Willis Towers Watson that are designed to prevent a conflict of interest; (iv) any business or personal relationships between the individual representatives of Willis Towers Watson or by the individual representatives; and (vi) any business or personal relationships between our executive officers and Willis Towers Watson or the individual representatives.
+The Compensation Committee has sole authority to approve the independent compensation consultant's fees and terms of engagement on executive compensation matters and reviews its relationship with Willis Towers Watson annually to ensure independence on executive compensation matters.
+In making its determination, the Compensation Committee reviews the independence of Willis Towers Watson and the individual representatives of Willis Towers Watson who serve as the Compensation Committee's advisors, and considers the following specific factors: (i) other services provided to us by Willis Towers Watson; (ii) fees paid by us to Willis Towers Watson as a percentage of Willis Towers Watson's total revenue; (iii) policies and procedures maintained by Willis Towers Watson that are designed to prevent a conflict of interest; (iv) any business or personal relationships between the individual representatives of Willis Towers Watson who advised the Compensation Committee and any member of the Compensation Committee; (v) any shares of our Company's common stock owned by the individual representatives; and (vi) any business or personal relationships between our executive officers and Willis Towers Watson or the individual representatives.